Thomas-Wood/final-year-project/README.md

 To clear the inputed data during testing, the volume created in docker must be deleted (Stopping the container doesn't clear it).
 This can be done through the UI or the CLI.

+To start the alert creator (checks for when an alert needs to me made or ended), run this command:

+    python alertCreator/alertCreator.py

 To start the user interface, first start up the Flask server:

     python FlaskServer/main.py